 Even if you do not have a signal try to call 999 as your phone should seek out other networks.

 If reception is patchy you can text an emergency message to 999 but you need to register your phone first.
-Open this link for information.
+SMS Emergency - how to set up

-If an accident occurs you must, as soon as possible afterwards, contact Mike or one of the committee members (all contact details on members page).
+If an accident occurs you must, as soon as practically possible, contact Mike or one of the committee members (all contact details on members page).

 If any form of near miss occurs please do report this to Mike or one of the committee.
 It is in this way that we can learn and improve the running of the group.

 We have a walk advice sheet which tells you the equipment you will need for a safe and comfortable walk.
 It also provides advice on how to walk as a group.Advice for walkers v3.
 We would hate to have to do this but if the leader or one of the committee has serious concerns over your clothing or equipment they have the right to refuse you on the walk.
 However, it is your responsibility for your own safety, please be sensible.

 Ticks are pesky little things which you may find attached to your skin during or after a walk.
 To know how to identify them and what to do please read the very good advice sheet from the Lyme Disease Society.
 Some ticks carry Lyme disease and this can be transferred to humans so do please read the LDA advice sheet ticks & lymes disease.

 We have a simple advice sheet / check list for social events - link.

 General First Aid (also includes some general advice for leading walks)

 Working with helicopters